 By Robert Kilgore

 Run, run, run… Run.
 This is the life of Mackenzie Hill.
 She is a super senior who has been active in over 25 organizations over the past five years at Oakland University.
 Hill is a mechanical engineering major with a focus in automation and computer-aided design.
-Balancing schoolwork, student organizations, work with the Student Program Board, and designing assembly lines for Ford Automation, she doesn’t have much time to herself.
+Balancing schoolwork, student organizations, work with the Student Program Board, and designing assembly lines for Fori Automation, she doesn’t have much time to herself.
 Nonetheless, she took the time to sit down and answer a few questions about Oakland University and what led her here.

 When did you realize that you wanted to be an engineer?